SoccerMaster: A Vision Foundation Model for Soccer Understanding: Abstract

 \section{Abstract}

 Soccer understanding has recently garnered growing research interest due to its domain-specific complexity and unique challenges.
-Unlike prior works that typically rely on isolated, task-specific expert models, this work aims to propose a unified model to handle diverse soccer visual understanding tasks, ranging from fine-grained perception~({\em e.g.}, athlete detection) to semantic reasoning~({\em e.g.}, event classification).
-Specifically, our contributions are threefold: (i) we present \textbf{SoccerMaster}, the first soccer-specific vision foundation model that unifies diverse understanding tasks within a single framework via \textbf{supervised multi-task pretraining}; (ii) we develop an automated data curation pipeline to generate scalable spatial annotations, and integrate them with various existing soccer video datasets to construct \textbf{SoccerFactory}, a comprehensive pretraining data resource; and (iii) we conduct extensive evaluations demonstrating that \textbf{SoccerMaster} consistently outperforms task-specific expert models across diverse downstream tasks, highlighting its breadth and superiority.
+Unlike prior works that typically rely on isolated, task-specific expert models, this work aims to propose a unified model to handle diverse soccer visual understanding tasks, ranging from fine-grained perception~({\em e.g.}, athlete detection and identification) to high-level semantic reasoning~({\em e.g.}, event classification).
+Concretely, our contributions are threefold: (i) we present \textbf{SoccerMaster}, the first soccer-specific vision foundation model that unifies diverse tasks within a single framework via \textbf{supervised multi-task pretraining}; (ii) we develop an automated data curation pipeline, \textbf{SoccerFactory}, to generate scalable spatial annotations, and integrate multiple existing soccer video datasets as a comprehensive pretraining data resource for multi-task pretraining; and (iii) we conduct extensive evaluations demonstrating that \textbf{SoccerMaster} consistently outperforms task-specific expert models across diverse downstream tasks, highlighting its breadth and superiority.
 The data, code, and model will be publicly available.